 The speedy system itself represented the application of the manufacturing process to the restaurant business.
 Later another important building block was added.

-Modern franchising, as conceived in today’s business world came as a bio-product of the incredible expansion of the restaurants’ chains business across the US, like the automobile, and the infrastructure of highways built around it also enabled people to travel distances to go to their favorite restaurants.
+Modern franchising, as conceived in today’s business world, came as a bio-product of the incredible expansion of the restaurant chains business across the US, like the automobile and the infrastructure of highways built around it, also enabling people to travel distances to go to their favorite restaurants.